Redundancy Pay in Australia: What You're Entitled To (and What You're Not)

 Final word

-Redundancy pay can be a real financial buffer, but only if you understand what is in the package and what is not.
+Redundancy pay be a real financial buffer, but only if you understand what's in the package and what isn't.

 The big mistake is assuming the first headline number equals your final take-home, or that every component follows the same rule.